Reading time: Less than 1 minute

 Increase your vocabulary and you’ll make your writing much more precise.
 That’s why I provide a word of the week.
 Today’s word: bricolage….

 I like to read the New Yorker not just for the very fine writing but also because it engages me in topics that have previously been unknown to me.
-Here’s an example from recent months: a Dan Chiasson story on poet Susan Howe in the Aug.
+Here’s an example: a Dan Chiasson story on poet Susan Howe in the Aug.
 7 and 14/17 edition.
 Headlined “Susan Howe’s Patchwork Poems,” the story introduced me to a poet I had never heard of before.

 And, as an unexpected bonus, the story also introduced me to a new word, bricolage.
 Here is how Chiasson used it: